jorijn/laravel-security-checker/README.md

 [![Code Coverage](https://img.shields.io/scrutinizer/coverage/g/jorijn/laravel-security-checker.svg)](https://scrutinizer-ci.com/g/Jorijn/laravel-security-checker/?branch=master)
 [![Build Status](https://travis-ci.org/Jorijn/laravel-security-checker.svg?branch=master)](https://travis-ci.org/Jorijn/laravel-security-checker)

-This package provides an easy way for you to check your local `composer.lock` against the [Symfony Security Advisories Checker](https://security.sensiolabs.org/).
+This package provides an effortless way for you to check your local `composer.lock` against the [Symfony Security Advisories Checker](https://security.sensiolabs.org/).
 It can either display the results in your console or email them to you on a scheduled basis.
-It uses Laravel's markdown system so it should fit nicely in your own styling.
+It uses Laravel's markdown system so it should fit nicely in your styling.

 #### Screenshot
 <img width="647" alt="screenshot-email" src="https://user-images.githubusercontent.com/85466/28497517-9e41580e-6f89-11e7-9c4e-0ebf713add6a.png">